• Skip to primary navigation

 12. Champagne Vinegar

 Champagne vinegar can be hard to find but is a great substitution for apple cider vinegar.
-It’s milder in flavor, but perfectly acidic, and can be used like rice wine vinegar, in soups, rice, stir-fries, and dressings.
+It’s milder in flavor but perfectly acidic and can be used like rice wine vinegar in soups, stir-fries, and dressings.

 The recommended substitution ratio for this ACV alternative is 2:1.
 Use 2 parts champagne vinegar for each 1 part apple cider vinegar.